fugue/example-tf-circleci/README.md

 of our
 [example-tf-circleci](https://github.com/fugue/example-tf-circleci)
 repo and unzip the files into your own repo's directory.

+For a description of each file, see the [Fugue docs site](https://docs.fugue.co/example-tf-circleci.html#tf-circleci-list-files).

 ### Step 3: Set up Terraform backend